• Skip to primary navigation

 Gradually whisk in the yolk and cream mixture until the soup is smooth.
 Adjust seasoning if necessary.

-• Serve topped with tiny raw cauliflower florets, chopped fresh chervil or parsley.
+• Serve topped with tiny raw cauliflower florets (or grated), chopped fresh chervil or parsley.

 Notes